ghinks/sample-node-typescript-module/readme.md

 | jest           | *.test.ts      |

 #### visual studio code setup for mocha and jest
-I am a firm believer in chose.
+I am a firm believer in choice.
 If you use webstorm the debugging just works.
 For vscode here are my launch.json settings

 ```